-The Member shall have no voting rights. (in other words- the inhabitants of the municipality of Brunswick will not have a vote)
+The Member shall have no voting rights. ( the inhabitants of the municipality of Brunswick will not have a vote)

 States give municipalities the power to create an official governmental body, such as a board or council.
 Members of this body are elected by voters who live within the voting boundaries of the municipality.
 The local body has the power to pass ordinances, or local laws.
 These laws may not conflict with state or federal laws.
 The Free dictionary